Renting vs buying in the UK

 Equity and property value: Home ownership means every mortgage payment contributes to owning a greater slice of the property.
 Over time, as house prices rise, this stake becomes a tangible asset, holding the potential for profit upon selling.

-Possibility to add value by extending, reconfiguring, and modernising: Homeowners have the advantage of enhancing their property's value by extending it or renovating it.
-From kitchen revamps to loft conversions, personal touches not only make a home feel yours but also can increase its market value.
+Adding value by extending, reconfiguring, and modernising: Homeowners have the advantage of enhancing their property's value by extending it or renovating it.
+From kitchen revamps to loft conversions, personal touches not only make a home feel yours but also increase its market value.

 Drawbacks of owning